Location – Brighton

 Substrate – Silicone Render

-The client had been informed that the building could not be cleaned due to the level of staining.
+This Blocks location was one of the most challenging aspects of this restoration project and the reason why it had not been cleaned for many years.
+The client had been told that the building could not be cleaned due to the level of staining.
 They had been advised that this block would need an entire re-paint.
-When Spectrum came to sample a section of the building, they quickly determined that this was a silicone render and could, therefore, be cleaned with the Spectrum P.A.S.T. method.
+When Spectrum came to sample a section of the building, they quickly determined that this was a silicone render and could, therefore, be cleaned with the Spectrum Render Restoration method.

 This building, however, had some of the most challenging access issues Spectrum had ever come across.
 Each elevation had its difficulties.
 Reference Image 1 below, we will explain what these were.

-Elevation C – Bears road, a very steep incline meant any machinery used would have to be extremely special, and a partial road closure would be required to gain access to the elevation.
+Elevation C – A a very steep incline meant any machinery used would have to be extremely special, and a partial road closure would be required to gain access to the elevation.

 Elevation D – Was inside the Brighton and Hove bus station with 29 buses and coaches needing to manoeuvre in and out of the depot all day.